KianGentry/EYN-DOS/README.md

 "find" = Gives you a prompt asking what file you want to find.
 Type "nul" to abort the command.
 Type the name of the file you want to find (Including the extension e.g: example.txt) to print the path of the file you want to find.
 (Has to be in the current working directory or sub-directory)

 "write" = Gives you a prompt of what you want to call your file (Including the extension e.g: example.txt).
-After typing the name of your file, you will be asked to type the contents of your file (25 lines of text available to use).
+After typing the name of your file, you will be asked to type the contents of your file.
+Type "nul0" to exit the command and save the file.

 "del" = Gives you a prompt asking what file you want to delete.
 Type "nul" to abort the command.
 Type the name of the file you want to delete (Including the extension e.g: example.txt) to delete it.